Construction and Emotional Safety

 • Delayed reporting of hazards or concerns

-Emotional safety influences how workers speak up, intervene, and respond under pressure.
-Ignoring it does not reduce risk—it compounds it.
+Emotional safety determines whether workers speak up, intervene, report hazards, and respond effectively under pressure.
+When emotional safety is not structurally reinforced, risk compounds.

 Lived experience challenges the room.
 Clinical expertise keeps people safe.” – Dr. K.

-Emotional safety in construction is not about lowering expectations or reducing accountability.
-It is about strengthening safety systems by addressing the human factors that influence performance.
+Emotional safety in construction is not about lowering standards or reducing accountability.
+It is about strengthening safety systems by addressing the human factors that influence execution.

 On job sites, emotional safety shows up as:

-• Increased timely reporting of hazards and concerns across job sites
+• Increased and timely reporting of hazards and concerns

-• Supervisors confidently addressing mistakes in ways that reinforce learning, accountability, and safety
+• Supervisors addressing mistakes in ways that reinforce learning, accountability, and safety compliance

 • Crews recognizing stress and fatigue before incidents occur

-• Leaders communicating in ways that reinforce trust and compliance
+• Leaders communicating in ways that reinforce trust and operational clarity

-• Mental health addressed as part of total worker safety
+• Mental health integrated into total worker safety frameworks

 • Designed for executives, safety leaders, supervisors, and crews